grscwf/twin-mt/nero-paths.md

   and the candle relights itself.
 - Most actions at this point are not useful.
-  They're either teases, or they provide hints for the next attempt at 1st Floor Hard.
+  They're either teases, or they provide hints for the next attempt at the 1st Floor Hard solution.
 - 2 looks or 1 action will trigger `candleHorny`.
 - 4 looks or 2 actions will take the candle to near-max.
 - At near-max, the next look or action will take candle to max,